Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Oktober 2025 17.29.59 UTC
+- WIB: Rabu, 1 Oktober 2025 18.22.54 UTC
-- WITA: Rabu, 1 Oktober 2025 18.29.59 UTC
+- WITA: Rabu, 1 Oktober 2025 19.22.54 UTC
-- WIT: Rabu, 1 Oktober 2025 19.29.59 UTC
+- WIT: Rabu, 1 Oktober 2025 20.22.54 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational